NetGovern/deployments/kubernetes/README.md

 The API server acts as the inbound vector for all management commands.
 DNS is provided by CoreDNS and by default piggybacks onto the host DNS.

-Kubb=ernetes is declarative, that  is to say, a configuration  file, a yaml file, describes a desired state.
+Kubernetes is declarative, that  is to say, a configuration  file, a yaml file, describes a desired state.
 Once you deploy such an item, the Kubernetes system will ensure that it maintains the described state for that deployment.

 A deployment is a type of Kubernetes object that ensures there's always a specified number of pods running based on a defined template, that upgrades are dealt with in a specific way, etc...